 The cost to acquire and reuse a historic bridge will vary depending on the needs of the bridge, where the needs of the proposed crossing are, and the degree to which the bridge must be disassembled for transport.
 When a transportation project is funded by the Federal Highway Administration (FHWA), the FHWA may be able to assist with some of the costs for disassembly and/or relocation.

-If you, or your organization, are in the market for a bridge, please browse through the catalog to see if we have something that might meet your needs; a contact for each bridge is listed for more information.
+If you, or your organization, are in the market for a bridge, please browse below to see if we have something that might meet your needs; the bridges are categorized by length.
+A contact person for each bridge is listed in the bridge description if you need more detailed information.
 If you do not see a bridge that might work for you, we sometimes have other bridges not yet being marketed that might suit your project.
+You can also locate bridges that are being marketed throughout the Commonwealth through PennDOT's OneMap.
 Please contact Kara Russell at 717-705-1484 or at

 firstname.lastname@example.org for more information.